 There can also be a situation when the remote fails to send temperature change signals to AC unit.
 A simple replacement of remote will do the trick.
 Here, are a few Brand specific AC remotes and a universal remote that you can get on Amazon via reputed sellers:

-So if your AC is not cooling, book a case with Mr Right.
+Other than that, if your AC is not cooling, you can always book a case with Mr Right.

 For more information on AC care and maintenance refer to Ideas by Mr Right